richplastow/octree-pnrg-universe/README.md

 - **A 'procedural plugin' system:** for defining how content is generated at different levels of detail and locations
-- **Persistent storage support:** for setting and retrieving custom data at specific octree nodes
+- **Persistent storage support:** for setting and retrieving custom data at specific octree nodes ('octants')
 - **WGSL shader examples:**
   which demonstrate how to render the generated worlds in the browser, using WebGPU
 - **Multi-octree variants:**